bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 ```
 - The `uuid` is the session uuid, which the cow server uses to identify the session.

-- The `state` is `backgroundUpload` if the image is still mounted, an cow blocks are uploaded in the background.
+- The `state` is `backgroundUpload` if the image is still mounted and cow blocks are uploaded in the background.
-It is `uploading` if the image got dismounted and all not yet uploaded blocks are  uploading.
+It is `uploading` if the image got dismounted and all not yet uploaded blocks are  uploaded.
 it is `done` if the image got dismounted and all blocks are uploaded.
-- `inQueue` are the cow blocks which are currently uploaded or waiting for an free slot.
+- `inQueue` are the cow blocks which are currently uploaded or waiting for a free slot.
 - `modifiedBlocks` are cow block which have changes which are not uploaded to the server yet, because the changes are to recent.
 - `totalBlocksUploaded` the total amount of cow blocks uploaded since the image was mounted.
 - `activeUploads` is the number blocks that are currently uploaded.